RKinDLab/ros2_psd_pcb_reloc/README.md

 ```

 - Copy the ```IEEEAIM2024_DATASETS``` folders from ```LSU_AIM2024``` into ```/home/DATASETS``` directory.
 After copying, the ```DATASETS``` directory should look like the following ![tree_struct](figs/tree.png)

+For sequences from [EuRoC MAV](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) simply download the image sequences and put them in the ```/home/DATASETS/IEEEAIM2024_DATASETS``` directory.
+Refer to the image attached above.

+However, for the sequences from [TUM RGBD SLAM](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) dataset, these were modified to be **ETH-ASL** compliant for use with this experiment.
+We will update this repo in future with instructions on how to download and modify the SLAM sequences to be compatible with this system.

 **NOTE!** during runtime, ground-truth data is not required.